UKCloud/documentation/articles/azure/azs-how-ps-update-azure-stack.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Azure Stack update procedure
+toc_title: Perfom an Azure Stack update
 toc_fullpath: Operators/Update Azure Stack/azs-how-ps-update-azure-stack.md
 toc_mdlink: azs-how-ps-update-azure-stack.md
 ---
-# Azure Stack update procedure
+# How to perfom an Azure Stack update

 This guide is intended to provide a reference on how can we perform Azure Stack Updates.